ishaqBBC/blog/blog/content/blog/2025-11-14-aws-109-s3-performance.md

 Downloading chunks in **parallel** can improve throughput.
 Byte-range fetches also help if you only need a small part of a file (e.g., the header).

- Note: Byte-range fetches are not automatically faster—performance gains depend on workload and parallelization.
+ Note: Byte-range fetches are not automatically faster  performance gains depend on workload and parallelization.

 ## Final Thoughts